sajib-mandal/JavaScript-All-in-One/Maps_and_Sets/MAPS.md

 # Maps: (key, value)
 - Map not allow same (key, value) pare.
+- Remember to create a new Map instance using the new Map() constructor before using these methods.
 - if 'key' is same 'value' should be different or
 - if 'value' is same but 'key' is different

-### Note:
-- Remember to create a new Map instance using the new Map() constructor before using these methods.
+- key can any type.
+Here object key is always string.

 ### set(key, value):
 - Adds or updates an element in the Map with the specified key-value pair.